alexsyeo/bulletprep/_pages/privacy.md

 ## Contact Us

-If you have any questions about this Privacy Policy, please contact us at **alexsyeo@gmail.com**.
+If you have any questions about this Privacy Policy, please contact us at **hi@bulletprep.app**.

 <br>
 Thank you for choosing BulletPrep!